Mares Smart Dive Computer Review

 Where to Buy?

-This is one of the higher rated introductory dive computers for beginners.
+The Smart is one of the higher-rated first dive computers for beginners.
 The Mares Smart diving computer has wonderful reviews that you can see here.

 Who wouldn’t like it?

-If you’ve been diving for a long time and our technical diver you probably want more information from a dive computer than this has the ability to offer.
+If you’ve been diving for a long time and our technical diver, you probably want more information and data from a dive computer.
 Things like air integration GPS and compass navigation are all unavailable in the Mares Smart basic diving computer, so you probably will be unsatisfied purchasing this basic dive computer.

 In addition to technical divers, people with visual problems who need larger displays or color displays may have a problem seeing the small screen on the Mares Smart diving computer.
-This is not recommended for people who are used to larger displays on the computer style or touch screen style dive computers.
+It is not a great choice if you prefer larger displays or devices with a touch screen.